 Bleeding and spotting from the vagina during pregnancy

 Bleeding and spotting from the vagina during pregnancy are common.
-Up to half of all pregnant women have some bleeding or spotting during their pregnancy.
+Up to 1 out of 4 (up to 25%) of all pregnant women have some bleeding or spotting during their pregnancy.

 Bleeding and spotting in pregnancy don’t always mean there’s a problem, but they can be a sign of miscarriage or other serious complications.
 Miscarriage is when a baby dies in the womb before 20 weeks of pregnancy.